 Former Offaly GAA stars delve into Bord na Mona history for RTE show

-former Offaly GAA stars Liam Currums (left) and Sean Lowry (right) pictured at the Faithful Fields in Kilcormac where they were interviewed by Ciaran Mullooly for the RTE Nationwide
+former Offaly GAA stars Liam Currams (left) and Sean Lowry (right) pictured at the Faithful Fields in Kilcormac where they were interviewed by Ciaran Mullooly for the RTE Nationwide

-Two former ESB workers at Shannonbridge power station who went on to All Ireland glory with Offaly will feature on RTE's Nationwide programme next week.
+Two former ESB workers at Shannonbridge power station who went on to All Ireland glory with Offaly will feature on RTE's Nationwide programme tonight.

 Both Liam Currums and Sean Lowry are residents from a Bord ma Móna employees' housing estate in Kilcormac and will delve into the history of Bord na Mona in Offaly on the show next Monday night, January 25 at 7pm.